PavanRangani/docs/docs/prd/philanthropy/overview.md

 Name of the project for selected Organization

 Allows to select from existing projects of selected organization or allows to type new name.
+Its a mandatory field.

 Not applicable to Contribution

-#### Project Category
+#### Major Initiative

-Category of the project.
-It can be one of the:  `Arts and Culture`, `Environment`, `Health and Human Services`, `Public Policy`,  `Education`, `General`, `Private Foundation`, `Donor Advised Fund`.

-Its not mandatory field.

-Not applicable to Contribution
+Its dropdown field.
+Possible values are `Yes` and `No`.
+Default shows `No`.

 #### Project Description

 Description of the project.
+Its not mandatory field.

 Not applicable to Contribution